Jiansiyu/g4cosmicAB/README.md

 Material of the TARGET
 The source files are located in the 'src' folder.
 The material of the Target can be changed in 'MuonDetectorConstruction.cc'

+The code can run as regular Geant4 interactive GUI mode, Batch mode or Scan mode
+#GUI mode